Colorado Blues Society Mission Statement

 President and Director

-Kyle Deibler comes to the CBS Board having served as the President of the Phoenix Blues Society for 8 years and a member of their Board for 10 years.
-A key volunteer at the national level for the Blues Foundation, Kyle has worked as a Venue Coordinator for the International Blues Challenge in Memphis for 12 years and continues to be in charge of the Handler crew for the Blues Music Awards for the last 11 years.
-Over the course of his 15 plus year involvement with the Blues, Kyle has actively produced and been involved with 10 Blues Festivals and well over 100 events in total.
+Kyle Deibler comes to the CBS Board having served as the President of the Phoenix Blues Society for eight years and a Board member for ten years.
+A key volunteer at the national level for The Blues Foundation, Kyle has worked as a venue coordinator for the International Blues Challenge in Memphis for sixteen years and continues to be in charge of the handler crew for the Blues Music Awards.
+In 2017, The Blues Music Foundation honored Kyle with its prestigious Keeping the Blues Alive Award as a person whose behind-the-scenes work was so important to the Blues world.
+Over his many dedicated years to the Blues, Kyle has produced and nurtured many blues festivals and well over one-hundred music connected activities.
+His most recent creation showcased a lineup of noted women performers in a concert to benefit the Women of the Blues.

 Robert "Wolf" Perlman